Aeropay Pricing

 The Automated Clearing House network began 2024 by processing 8.2 billion payments in the first quarter.
 The value of those payments ($719 billion) was up 27.2% from a year earlier.

-At the same time, real-time payments are gaining a foothold in the U.S. payments space.
-The launch of RTP by The Clearing House in 2017 was followed by The Federal Reserve’s launch of FedNow in 2023.
+At the same time, real-time payments are gaining a foothold in the U.S. payments space, particularly with instant payouts.
+The launch of RTP by The Clearing House in 2017 was followed by The Federal Reserve’s launch of FedNow in 2023, which holds ambitious plans to attract up to about 8,000 financial institutions..
 The fast growth of those real-time networks has quickly enabled 78% of U.S. bank accounts for real-time credit settlement.

 Following up on their rising adoption, FedNow and RTP are expanding request for payment capabilities.
 They’re expected to power instant settlement for pay-by-bank transactions in the near future.